 VPN: Virtual Private Network.
-Streaming services are often blocked here so a VPN allows you to watch shows on Netflix, Amazon Prime, or Hulu but should be installed prior to coming to Bahrain.
+Websites are often blocked here so to be able to watch more shows on Netflix, Amazon Prime, or Hulu people use a VPN.

-TV: Most people have OSN, which is the Bahrain cable company.
-It has movie channels, CNN, Fox News, and the Food Network.
+TV: Most people have OSN, the Bahrain cable company.
+It has a lot of movie channels, CNN, Fox News and the Food Network.
 Apple TV also gives access to current movies and TV series that aren't on OSN.
-An Armed Forces Network ( AFN ) box allows you to watch sporting events like the Super Bowl.
-You can buy an AFN box at the NEX or some apartment/villas may already have them.
+An Armed Forces Network (AFN) box allows you to watch sporting events like the Super Bowl (though you have to get up at 2a.m. to watch).
+You can buy an AFN box at the NEX or some apartment/villas already have them.